 Following is a list of the birds seen and/or photographed between January 30th and February 1st in the Buffalo Springs Reserve and Samburu Reserve owned by local councils of the Maasai Tribe in Samburu, Kenya.
 I’ve captioned the photos with common, non-scientific names and sizes of each bird photographed.
 Some not shown in this section may appear in later sections if the bird was sighted again in other areas of East Africa.
 The combined area of these two remote Reserves, split only by the Ewaso Nyiro River, is 293 square kilometers (182 square miles).

 On February 2nd we began the seven-hour journey to Lake Nakuru.
 Traveling southwest, we crossed the equator and followed the Great Rift Valley, that extends “9600 KM from Israel to Mozambique” and is visible from space.
 Geologically, this valley is where the African continental plate is splitting apart.
 Wikipedia explains: “In Kenya, the valley is deepest north of Nairobi.
 As the lakes in the Eastern Rift have no outlet to the sea and tend to be shallow, they have a high mineral content as the evaporation of water leaves the salts behind.”
 Although Lake Nakuru is strongly alkaline it is bordered by a magnificent Yellow Acacia forest.
-The City of Nakuru, fourth largest in Africa, has nearly one million residents.
+The City of Nakuru, fourth largest in Africa, has close to one million residents.

 City street lights in the shape of flamingos, brightly colored murals and the National Park signs speak to the charm of the local culture.
 Though only 4 km outside the city the National Park measures some 188 square kilometers (117 square miles).
 Here then are birds recorded at Lake Nakuru.